Generation of Kochen-Specker contextual sets in higher dimensions by dimensional upscaling whose complexity does not scale with dimension and their applications: Hypergraphs generated by the upscaling method in higher dimensions

-This is because we refrained from using bigger MMPH masters to generate larger MMPHs because the CPU time they require is not viable at the present level of our research which is to show that one can generate thousands of comparatively small non-isomorphic criticals in high dimensional spaces.
+Spin-$\frac{13}{2}$ 14D criticals MMPHs shown in Fig.~\ref{fig:14d}(a) are even fewer than the 13D ones, again due to the generation complexity.
+Longer CPU time is not viable at the present level of our research which is to show that one can generate thousands of comparatively small non-isomorphic criticals in high dimensional spaces.
+The smallest critical we obtained is 66-{\bf 15} in Fig.~\ref{fig:14d}(b).